menglin-c/menglin-c.github.io/_pages/about.md

 # Open for Applications

-Dr CHEN is looking actively for Ph.D., Research Associate and Postdoctoral candidates.
+I am looking actively for Ph.D., Research Associate and Postdoctoral candidates.
 The detailed requirements are listed below.
 Interested researchers can send me the CV via email (menglin.chen@polyu.edu.hk), indicating your name, research area, targeting post, and graduation instituition in the Email Subject.

 - **PhD candidates**